Skip to Content

 What is a Heart Biopsy?

-A heart biopsy (BY-op-see) is a test to see if there are any abnormalities in the muscle tissue of the heart.
+A heart biopsy (BY-op-see) is a test to identify any abnormalities in the muscle tissue of the heart.

 Doctors use a small set of tweezers to take a sample of heart tissue.